bchimborazo/nhanes_inferential_2021_23/README.md

     - Married with Less than Bachelor's: 2503
     - Not Married with Bachelor's or Higher: 998
     - Not Married with Less than Bachelor's: 2648
-- Interpretation of Results: Married individuals are more likely to have a bachelor's degree or higher compared to those who are not married.
-- Conclusion: There is a highly significant association between marital status and education level.
+- Interpretation of Results and Conclusion: Married individuals are more likely to have a bachelor's degree or higher compared to those who are not married.
+There is a highly significant association between marital status and education level.

 ### Question 2: Is there a difference in the mean sedentary behavior time between those who are married and those who are not married?
 - Method of analysis: t-test